akash-patel/BetweenTheLines/README.md

 -Parking Simulation

+-Ability to extend a reservation (Payment feature for this still needs work)

 <b>Features that are currently being developed:</b> (These features are hope to be implemented by early May 2014)

--Ability to extend a reservation

 -Improving the payment feature (putting the payment feature on a completely seperate page)